(801)546-4852 Tuesday, March 24, 2026

 MARKET SUMMARY:

-Corn futures are 1 to 2 cents lower at midday Tuesday; soybean futures are 6
+Corn futures are flat to a penny higher at midday Tuesday; soybean futures

 CORN: